Residence Agreement Policies and Procedures

 Student Staff Reassignments

-- If student staff are removed from or resign their position after they have moved into housing, they will be required to move out of their current assignment and will be reassigned into an available space within their category of housing (e.g. female undergraduate, male graduate).
-They are not guaranteed a type of housing that is similar to their assignment as a staff member (e.g. a single room on the Row).
+If student staff are removed from or resign their position they will be reassigned into an available space within their category of housing at the discretion of R&DE Student Housing Assignments.
+They are not guaranteed a housing assignment that is similar to their assignment as a staff member (e.g. a single room on the Row).

 Fraternity and Sorority Assignments

-All fraternity and sorority obligations described herein pertain to the fraternity and sorority group as a whole and, by extension, to each individual who elects to live in that fraternity or sorority, including boarders.
+All fraternity and sorority obligations described herein pertain to the fraternity and sorority group as a whole and, by extension, to each individual who elects to live in a dedicated fraternity or sorority facility.
 Fraternity and sorority members recognize and agree that the organization has no entitlement to continued use of the residence assigned to the organization or to an alternative residence or other space.
 The agreement to assign a fraternity or sorority to a residence may be terminated at any time, at the university’s discretion, upon written notice to the chapter president.

-The university requires and depends on housed fraternities and sororities to fill their dedicated chapter house with members of the organization who are enrolled, undergraduate students who have guaranteed years of housing remaining.
-The chapter should make every effort to fill their chapter house with members and should have a clear policy online that states how spaces within the house are allocated to members.
-Fraternity and sorority members use a guaranteed year for each year they live on campus - whether in a fraternity house, sorority house, or a Draw-filled residence.
-If a fraternity or sorority member elects to live in a fraternity or sorority house for only a portion of a year, the entire year’s guarantee is relinquished, and tier usage is recorded accordingly.
+The university requires and depends on housed fraternities and sororities to fill their dedicated chapter house with members of the organization who are enrolled, undergraduate students who have guaranteed quarters of housing remining.
+The organization is required to have their housing selection policy timely submitted and reviewed by Fraternity and Sorority Life and Residential Education and subsequently made public.
+The policy must clearly outline how spaces in the house are allocated within the membership.
+Fraternity and sorority members use a guaranteed quarter for each complete or partial quarter they live on campus – whether in a fraternity house, sorority house, or non-Greek residence.

 For autumn, winter, and spring quarter, each housed fraternity and sorority must fill 100 percent of its approved and rated housing spaces as determined by the Housing Equity Committee with members who are eligible for university housing and who have guaranteed housing status.
 A housed fraternity or sorority cannot increase or decrease occupancy of the house without prior written consent of the R&DE Student Housing Equity Committee.
-Requests to change the occupancy of a house will only be considered for the following year when requests are made in writing prior to the start of the Draw.
-Any house that fails to fill at least 75 percent of its rated housing spaces in any quarter is subject to immediate placement in the Draw.
+Requests to change the occupancy of a house will only be considered for the following year when requests are made in writing prior to the start of the autumn quarter assignment process.

-Boarders are approved on an occasional basis to meet occupancy requirements, but the percentage of boarders in any one house should never exceed 5% of the house’s occupancy.
-If a student lives in a fraternity or sorority house as a boarder, the assignment may be allowed on a quarterly basis.
-If reassignment is required during the academic year, the student’s guarantee status remains in effect for the remainder of that academic year.
+Under extraordinary circumstances, non-members may be approved to live in the facility by R&DE Student Housing Assignments.
+The number of non-members approved may not exceed 5% of the house’s occupancy.
+If a student lives in a fraternity or sorority house as a non-member, the assignment may be allowed on a quarterly basis.

 Collective Financial Responsibility